sudeepbogati7/Node.js/README.md

 * commands
   * test - `npx jest`

-This exercise will have you convert some JavaScript written for the browser, so that it works with node.
-- [ ] checkout to start branch
-- [ ] check the README on how to run test (will talk later about that command)
-- [ ] fix and convert the 3 js files in the exercises/modules/browser to Nodejs JavaScript and place them in exercises/modules/node
-- [ ] ensure all tests pass by running test command again
 ### CLI (npm)
 * location - `exercises/cli`
 * commands
   * new - `node exercises/cli/index.js new`
   * list - `node exercises/cli/index.js list`

-You'll be creating a CLI program that saves and retrieves contacts from and address book.
-The program is partially there, however, you must install some remote modules, and use the fileSystem to get some things to work.

-- [ ] install all remote modules (hint: use npm)
-- [ ] check the README on how to run your CLI
-- [ ] Fix the CLI so that the "new" command works by saving contacts to contacts.json
-- [ ] Fix the CLI so that the "list" command works by listing all contacts and allowing you to select one, the prints out the selected contact
 ### API (async code)
 * location - `exercises/api`
 * commands
   * start the server - `node exercises/api/server.js`

-You'll be refacoring and fixing a simple static asset server.
-The server uses blocking sync code and crashes whenever a request comes in that is asking for an asset that is not found.
-Neither of those are desirable.
-You'll also have to teach the server how to server the assets it has in the `assets` folder.

-- [ ] install all remote modules (hint: use npm)
-- [ ] check the README on how to run your server
-- [ ] refactor the sync file reading code to be async with a callback, promise, or async await
-- [ ] prevent the server from crashing when an assets is not found.
-Instead, respond with a 404 status code
-- [ ] create some sort of router logic to handle incoming requests for assets
 ### Debugging & Testing
 * location - `exercises/testing`
 * commands